huggingface/blog/community-datasets.md

 # Data is better together: Enabling communities to collectively build better datasets together using Argilla and Hugging Face Spaces

-Two weeks ago, Argilla and Hugging Face launched Data is Better Together, an experiment to collectively build a preference dataset of prompt rankings.
-In two weeks:
+Recently Argilla and Hugging Face [launched](https://huggingface.co/posts/dvilasuero/680660181190026) `Data is Better Together`, an experiment to collectively build a preference dataset of prompt rankings.
+In a few weeks we've had:

-- Over 314 people contributed rankings
+- Over 346 people contributed rankings
-- Over 10,000 prompts were rated.
+- Over 11,000 prompt ratings

 This resulted in the release of `10k-prompts-rated`, a dataset consisting of 10,000 prompts with preference rankings for the quality of the prompt.
 We want to enable many more projects like this!